chdalski/azure-training/src/azure-functions/1-2-local-function.md

 The _index.ts_ was created for us from the HTTP Trigger template we specified when adding the new function.
 It contains a sample function implementation with which we'll play around in a moment.

-But first take a closer look to the constant called httpTrigger:
+But first take a closer look at the constant called httpTrigger:

 ```typescript
 const httpTrigger: AzureFunction = async function (context: Context, req: HttpRequest): Promise<void> {...}